+Authors:

+Afilliations:

+Corresponding author:

+Word count:

 Abstract

-On October 18th, 2019, protestors gathered across Chile to call for social equality.
+Background: On October 18th, 2019, protestors gathered across Chile to call for social equality.
 The government responded by declaring a state of emergency and deploying the Chilean army and police, who utilized anti-riot shotguns and tear gas as a means of crowd control.

-This study aims to quantify the effects of the October 2019 Chilean protests on emergency health services utilization and inpatient admission rates in three large public hospitals near the protest focal point in Santiago, Chile..
+Aim: To quantify the effects of the October 2019 Chilean protests on emergency health services utilization and inpatient admission rates public hospitals near the protest focal point in Santiago, Chile.

+Methods: We used an interrupted time series analysis of aggregated weekly emergency department (ED) admissions (2015-2019).
+Data from three public hospitals located on 3 km around the point of the main protest in Santiago, Chile, was used.
+The exposure period was defined as the onset of social protests on October 18 to December 31, 2019.
+Number of weekly consultations and hospitalizations by trauma and respiratory causes, together with the rate of hospitalizations by 1,000 ED consultations, were the outcomes.
+We implemented Bayesian structural time series (BSTS) models to calculate absolute and relative differences between the observed outcomes and the counterfactual.

+Results: XXXX ED consultations and YYYY hospitalizations were observed in 2020.
+Health services utilization, assessed by ED consultations, were not affected by the social protests (p-value > 0.050).
+In contrast, after social movement onset, trauma hospitalizations increased by 16% (p-value 0.010), and the proportion of hospitalizations by ED consultations increased by 38% for trauma (p-value = 0.007) and 63% for respiratory causes (p-value < 0.001).

+Conclusion: Social movements affects population health.
+October 2019 chilean protest did no affect ED services utilization; however, a higher severity was observed at ED presentation.
+Crowd-control protocols must be reviewed to avoid adverse effects on population health.

 Introduction

 Throughout history, the world has continually witnessed social movements and civil unrest on the local, national, and global levels [1, 2].
 Social movements are defined as organized efforts by a group (or groups) of people working toward a common goal [3-5].
-During a movement, participants may intentionally cause public disturbance that violates the law, an act known as civil unrest [6].
+During a movement, participants may intentionally cause a public disturbance that violates the law, an act known as civil unrest [6].
 In Chile in October of 2019, protests were triggered by metro fare increase of 30 pesos (about $0.04 USD), but quickly began to encompass the anger stemming from historical injustices and social inequality.
 Protestors called for structural changes related to wealth distribution, rising costs of living, stagnant wages, access to and quality of basic public services (health, education, transport, and justice systems), and retirement pensions, among others [7, 8].
 Despite a lack of organized leadership, this social movement featured high attendance rates and strong national support.
 However, civil unrest occurred collaterally with the social protests, which led the government to declare a state of emergency characterized by restricted mobility, a curfew, and the deployment of armed soldiers and policemen to control street disturbances [9, 10].

 Social movements have direct and indirect effects on health.
 Much of the current research linking social movements and health have focused on indirect effects of protest, demonstration, and civil unrest.
-For instance, civil unrest and violence often expose people to stress that contributes to mental health burden [11, 12].
-Similarly, the shutdown of city streets, disruption of public transportation and damage to public and private infrastructure could affect health services utilization by restricting patient access [13 – 15].
+For instance, civil unrest and violence often expose people to stress, contributing to mental health burden [11, 12].
+Similarly, the shutdown of city streets, disruption of public transportation, and damage to public and private infrastructure could affect health services utilization by restricting patient access [13 – 15].
 Emergency department (ED) consultations are heavily influenced by barriers to access [16 - 18] and serve as a measure of health services utilization.